Answers to Questions Concerning Exclusions

 Sign up, located on the bottom right of every page, to receive email notifications when the List of Excluded Individuals/Entities is updated or sign up here to receive an RSS feed of updates.

-Why is there a field to SSNs on the Online Searchable Database, but the SSNs are not available in the Downloadable Data File?
+Why is there a field to verify using SSNs on the Online Searchable Database, but the SSNs are not available in the Downloadable Data File?

-The Privacy Act prohibits disclosing Social Security numbers (SSN), so they cannot be included in the Downloadable Data File.
+The Privacy Act prohibits disclosing Social Security numbers (SSN), so they cannot be included in the Downloadable Database.
 However, the Online Searchable Database uses the SSN input by the user as one of the matching criteria.
 It does not supply SSNs to users.
-If you are a user of the Downloadable Data File - and have a possible match on an individual and want to verify with a SSN - you should use the Online Searchable Database’s SSN feature to verify an identity.
+If you are a user of the Downloadable Database - and have a possible match on an individual and want to verify with a SSN - you should use the Online Searchable Database’s SSN feature to verify an identity.

 If you have only a few names to search, consider using the Online Searchable Database.
 It allows you to search up to five names at one time and to verify identities using a Social Security number or date of birth.

-If you have a large group of individuals to search, consider downloading the entire list via the LEIE Downloadable Datafile to your computer and using a spreadsheet or database program to perform searches.
+If you have a large group of individuals to search, consider downloading the entire list via the LEIE Downloadable Database to your computer and using a spreadsheet or database program to perform searches.

-Note: The Downloadable Datafile does not contain SSNs or EINs.
+Note: The Downloadable Database does not contain SSNs or EINs.
 Therefore, verification of specific individuals or businesses through the use of the SSN or EIN must be done via the Online Searchable Database.